frc-frecon/frecon/README.md

 As it is written in Ruby, FReCon should *run* on Mac OSX/Linux without much trouble.
 Windows users of FReCon may need to do a bit of fenangling, but we'd love to work with you if you're trying to use FReCon on Windows and need help.

-### Ruby

-It's highly recommended that you use [rvm](http://rvm.io).
-Just run the command on the front of their website.
-It's much easier than installing Ruby via a package manager.

-Once you've done that, run `gem install bundler`.
-Gems are Ruby packages, and bundle will take care of installing all the other ones.
-To do that, cd to the project directory and run `bundle install`.

-Great!
-You are pretty much ready to go now.
-Run `bin/frecon` to run the server, and access it at localhost:4567.
-If you want an interactive console in the server environment, just run `bin/frecon console`.

-Get to work!

 ## How stuff works